-We rely on strategic, long-term relationships with large, global companies in targeted industries and certain agencies of the United States and state and local governments.
+We rely on strategic, long-term relationships with large, global companies in targeted industries and certain government agencies.
 As a result, we derive a substantial portion of our revenue from relatively few clients.
-Our five and ten largest clients collectively represented 38% and 49% of our revenue in 2021, with one client representing over 10% of our revenue.
+Our five and ten largest clients, collectively, represented 35% and 47% of our revenue in 2022, with one client representing over 10% of our revenue.

-While we have multiple engagements with our largest clients and all contracts are unlikely to terminate at the same time, the contracts with our five largest clients expire between 2022 and 2023 and there can be no assurance that these contracts will continue to be renewed at all or be renewed on favorable terms.
-While our ongoing sales and marketing activities aim to add new opportunities with existing and new commercial and public sector clients, there can be no assurances that such additional work can be secured or that it would yield financial benefits comparable to expiring contracts.
-The loss of all or part of major clients' business could have a material adverse effect on our business, financial condition, and results of operations, if the loss of revenue is not replaced with profitable business from other clients.
+While we have multiple engagements with our largest clients and all contracts are unlikely to terminate at the same time, the contracts with our five largest clients expire between 2023 and 2025; and there can be no assurance that these contracts will continue to be renewed at all or be renewed on favorable terms.
+While our ongoing sales and marketing activities aim to add new commercial and public sector clients and new opportunities with existing clients, there can be no assurance that such additional work can be secured or that it would yield financial benefits comparable to expiring contracts.
+The loss of all or part of major clients' business could have a material adverse effect on our financial condition, and results of operations, if the loss of revenue is not replaced with profitable business from other clients.